Gray Area Drinking: What It Is, Signs, and Why So Many People Are Rethinking Alcohol

 Because gray area drinking doesn’t look extreme, it often goes unnoticed for years.

 Many people simply assume their habits are normal social behavior.
+This is fair arguement, but we dive into that here.

 But over time, some begin asking a different question: